 Nikhalamo—Girl Stays in School Project is a Planet Aid-supported initiative implemented in Mozambique by ADPP Mozambique and sponsored by USAID.
 Nikhalamo aims to reduce obstacles that prevent girls from transitioning from upper primary school (sixth and seventh grade) to secondary school.

-Based in the Namacurra district, the the project works with 18 primary schools and three secondary schools.
+Based in the Namacurra district of Zambezia Province, the the project works with 18 primary schools and three secondary schools.
 Some project activities include community awareness campaigns; intra-school science, mathematics, and technology competitions; the distribution of school materials; training of mentors for vulnerable girls; and gender-focused school committee training.

 Kadam Step-Up Centers